Noble House (miniseries): Synopsis

-An additional subplot involves the relationship between Bartlett and Orlanda Ramos (Julia Nickson), a beautiful Eurasian young TV reporter who was Gornt’s mistress for five years (and who for the past three years has been just his friend).
-At the end of his first meeting with Barlett, Gornt introduces Orlanda to Bartlett, with the intention to use her as a distraction to Barlett, who quickly develops interest in Orlanda, who goes ahead with Gornt’s plan.
-Interestingly, Orlanda starts developing feelings for Bartlett, which creates emotional conflicts to her, as she starts thinking if she should either remain loyal to her friend Gornt or let her feelings become stronger for Bartlett.
+An additional subplot involves the relationship between Bartlett and Orlanda Ramos (Julia Nickson), a beautiful Eurasian young TV reporter who was Gornt's mistress for five years (and who has been just his friend for the past three years).
+At the end of his first meeting with Barlett, Gornt introduces Orlanda to Bartlett, with the intention to use her as a distraction to Barlett, who quickly develops interest in Orlanda, who goes ahead with Gornt's plan.
+Interestingly, Orlanda starts developing feelings for Bartlett, which creates emotional conflicts to her, as she starts wondering whether she should either remain loyal to her friend Gornt or let her feelings become stronger for Bartlett.
 Eventually, an enamored Bartlett realizes that all of this was Gornt’s plan and confronts Orlanda.
-Overwhelmed by her emotions, including guilt, she tells him that years ago she betrayed Gornt’s love, and then she asked for forgiveness, but Gornt still punished her harshly.
-She also tells Bartlett that initially she had agreed just to distract him but that now she was in love with him; and then they kiss and agree to be together.
+Overwhelmed by her emotions, including guilt, she tells him that years ago she betrayed Gornt's love, and then she asked for forgiveness, but Gornt still punished her harshly.
+She also tells Bartlett that she had initially agreed to just distract him, but that now she was in love with him; and then they kiss and agree to be together.
 Later, Gornt meets Orlanda and shows her a brand-new Jaguar, a present for her great job with Bartlett.
 She immediately tells Gornt that she cannot accept it and that they will not be friends anymore, and he accepts her decision and leaves with the car.

-One more subplot is related to Gornt’s orchestrated bank run on small but sound Ho-Pak Bank, headed by Richard Kwang (Bennett Ohta).
-In his first meeting with Bartlett, he tries to shows his power to Bartlett by starting a run on the small bank with the clear intention to ruin it.
+One more subplot is related to Gornt's orchestrated bank run on small but sound Ho-Pak Bank, headed by Richard Kwang (Bennett Ohta).
+In his first meeting with Bartlett, he tries to show his power to Bartlett by starting a run on the small bank with the clear intention to ruin it.
 When asked why this particular bank was chosen, Gornt says that he just never liked Kwang.
-The false rumors spread really quickly creating very long lines of desperate people who want to withdraw their deposits from Ho-Pak, and opportunities for the criminal Werewolf to extort people with the help of an old woman who tells him who is withdrawing money from the bank and how much.
-The police quickly become suspicious of the old woman, and then get a warrant for her.
-While inspecting her house, Superintendent Armstrong finds the picture taken in China of Brian and his mother, picture that later causes the arrest and torture of Brian for suspicion of espionage.
-Kwang eventually manages to save some of its investments in Ho-Pak by agreeing to merge it with Victoria Bank (one of the largest Hong Kong’s banks).
+The false rumors spread quickly, creating very long lines of desperate people who want to withdraw their deposits from Ho-Pak, and opportunities for the criminal Werewolf to extort people with the help of an old woman who tells him who is withdrawing money from the bank and how much.
+The police quickly become suspicious of the old woman and issue a warrant for her.
+While inspecting her house, Superintendent Armstrong finds the picture taken of Brian and his mother in China, the picture that later causes the arrest and torture of Brian for suspicion of espionage.
+Kwang eventually manages to save some of its investments in Ho-Pak by agreeing to merge it with Victoria Bank (one of the largest Hong Kong's banks).